USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 |Potentiodynamic polarization measurement|POTDYN|
 |Potentiostatic electrochemical impedance spectroscopy|EISPOT|

-The main application depends on the following functions that handle analysis of the Gamry:registered: datafiles:
+The main application depends on the following functions that handle analysis of the Gamry :registered: datafiles:

 *	AnalyzeGamryCORPOTData.m
 *	AnalyzeGamryCYCPOLData_2.m